Letters From Those Impacted by

 One year, I attended the Feast of Tabernacles in a certain part of the United States.
 The entrance to the parking lot, of the arena where the meetings were being held, was situated in a "T" intersection on a major throughway, with traffic lights and 3 way traffic flow, with the entrance to, and exit from the parking lot being the 4th.

 On the first morning, I was waiting to turn left from the road onto the parking lot.
 In front of my car was another car, full with church people also waiting to turn left onto the parking lot.
 The light turned green, the car in front proceeded into the intersection and stopped while opposing traffic flowed.
 While waiting there in the middle of the intersection, the light turned yellow, then red.
 Instead of completing his left turn and clearing the intersection (it was safe to do so), to my amazement, he sat there in the middle of the intersection, blocking traffic, causing some chaos and bewilderment, waiting for the light to turn green, before completing his left turn.
 Waiting behind him, before, the intersection, I watched in utter and complete amazement wondering how much of a robotic nature were we developing.

 A couple of mornings later, a minister made an announcement that amazed me.
 He announced that apparently people were stopping in the middle of the intersection when the traffic light turned red, including even pedestrians, putting their lives in danger, believe it or not!!
 He announced to people that they were to continue through the intersection if the light turned red once they had entered it.
 He went on and explained to the people that it was the right thing to do.
-He had begun his announcement by stating, "We in the Church, get so zealous for obeying, we strive so hard to obey and do the right thing, that sometimes we get carried away (Translated: we were so "brainwashed" that we could not think for ourselves any more.) --Former WCG member
+He had begun his announcement by stating, "We in the Church, get so zealous for obeying, we strive so hard to obey and do the right thing, that sometimes we get carried away (Translated: we were so mind-controlled that we could not think for ourselves any more.) --Former WCG member

 Former Minister's Wife Needs to Leave it All Behind: